andremontenegrof/SwiftAveiro-SneakersDetector/README.md

 #  Swift Aveiro 2018 - Detecting objects with Core ML and Vision

-Welcome to the "Detecting objects with Core ML and Vision" workshop!
+Welcome to *Detecting objects with Core ML and Vision* 🎉👁 👟

-The goal of this workshop is to give you a practical intuition of leveraging Machine Learning in a Mobile context.
+The goal of this workshop is to give you a practical intuition of how to leverage machine learning in a mobile app.
-After this workshop you should be unafraid of adventuring yourself with Core ML, Vision and Turicreate.
+After today you should be unafraid of adventuring yourself with Core ML, Vision and Turi Create.

 This workshop is divided in 2 parts: